ordina-jworks/ordina-jworks.github.io/_posts/2016-12-12-Reactive-Programming-Spring-Reactor.md

 `onSubscribe()`, `onNext()` (which can be called 0 to N times), `onComplete()` and `onError()`.
 The last two signals (complete and error) are terminal states, no further signals may occur and the subscriber's subscription is considered cancelled.

-What is important is the reverse flow and the back pressure.
+What is important is the reverse flow and the back-pressure.
 After subscribing, the subscriber gets a subscription which is a kind of 1 on 1 relationship between the subscriber and the publisher with 2 methods: `request` and `cancel`.

-* Request: this is the more important one, with this method the subscriber will ask the publisher to send me x messages (and not more), a so called 'pull'.
+* Request: this is the more important one, with this method the subscriber will ask the publisher to send x messages (and not more), a so called 'pull'.
 * Cancel: the subscription is being cancelled.

 Spring Reactor focuses on the publisher side of the reactive streaming, as this is the hardest to implement and to get right.
-It provides you with the tools to implement publishers in a back pressure way.
+It provides you with the tools to implement publishers in a back-pressure way.

 The publisher is a provider of a potentially unbounded number of sequenced elements, publishing them according to the demand received from its Subscriber(s).

+The Reactive Streams specification has been adopted for [java 9](http://gee.cs.oswego.edu/dl/jsr166/dist/docs/java/util/concurrent/Flow.html).

 # DIY Reactive Streams

-Implementing the Reactive Streams yourself is very hard to do, for Stephane Maldini this is the 4th or 5th attempt.
+Implementing a Reactive Stream framework yourself is very hard to do, for Stephane Maldini this is the 4th or 5th attempt.
 For Davik Karnok, the tech lead of RxJava, it is attempt 7 or 8.
 The main difficulty is to make it side effect free.